openconsentia/fabric-ca-analysis/docs/identities.md

 # Enrolling, registering and revoking identities

 When you spin up the network, you will find a container named `client-ca` hosting a cli based app name `fabric-ca-client`.
-For details on the use of the app, please refer to the [User Guide][1] for detail operations.
+For details on the use of the app, please refer to the [User Guide][user-guide] for detail operations.

 In this project, the `client-ca` container has two scripts mounted:

-* [./deployments/scripts/registering-admin2.sh][2];
+* [./deployments/scripts/registering-admin2.sh][register];

-* [./deployments/scripts/revoke-identity.sh][3].
+* [./deployments/scripts/revoke-identity.sh][revoke].

+Use these scripts to perform identities management.

 ## Registring an entity named `admin2`